AreaHQ/go-heapanalytics/README.md

 # go-heapanalytics

 Provides a simple adapter for using the heap analytics API.
-See https://heapanalytics.com/docs/server-side for information on the API covered.
+See the [heap documentation](https://heapanalytics.com/docs/server-side) for information on the API covered.

 [Go Docs](https://godoc.org/github.com/AreaHQ/go-heapanalytics)